 RED-S can develop when there is pressure to change eating habits, especially in sports with an emphasis on appearance, low body weight and endurance.
-Young girls are also exposed to dieting and other nutrition messages perceived as "healthy" that are often inappropriately applied to those who are growing, developing and training.
+Young girls also are exposed to dieting and other nutrition messages perceived as "healthy" that often are inappropriately applied to those who are growing, developing and training.
 A desire to "eat healthy" or lose weight in hopes of improving athletic performance can increase susceptibility to willful food restriction and rigid dieting.

 Girls simply may not understand how their energy needs translate into daily food choices.
 An eating disorder does not have to precede the development of RED-S, though some level of psychological factors can be present before, as well as after the syndrome develops.
 Regardless of the starting point, serious short-term and long-term health consequences can occur in young female athletes who develop RED-S.